 The EU works with a wide range of partners, including employers and trade unions, to make sure that these laws effectively address the most important issues.

-The EU promotes social protection and inclusion by coordinating, promoting and providing funding to support member countries' efforts to combat social exclusion and poverty and reform their social-protection systems.
+The EU promotes social protection & inclusion by coordinating, promoting and providing funding to support member countries' efforts to invest in people – in areas like education, childcare, healthcare, training, job-search assistance and rehabilitation, and reforming their systems.